 Are you a reptile fan?
 Continue past Map Marker #2, past the Wedgeworth Bowl turnoff.
 Turn right to explore the Reptile house.
 Go through the Reptile house and you’ll find a cul-de-sac where Galapagos tortoises and alligators live.

-After you’ve seen them, or if you want to skip the reptiles, turn onto the Monkey Trail (close to the Zoo map marker #4).
+After you’ve seen them, or if you want to skip the reptiles and the children’s zoo, turn onto the Monkey Trail (close to the Zoo map marker #4).
 Head for the squawking noises.
 If you see flamingos you know that you’re on the right path.

 Flamingos to Gorillas

 Gorillas to Okapi & Hippos